drasimov/csa.guide/unit_1.md

 - **Rounding Errors**: Using the positive rounding formula for negative numbers yields incorrect results.
 Example: `(int)(-3.95 + 0.5)` → `-3` (should be `-4`).
 - **Overflow in Narrowing**: Casting a `long` to `int` may produce unexpected results if the value exceeds `int`’s range.
 ---
-## 3. Connection to AP CS A Unit 1
+## 3. Connection to AP CS A Unit One
 ### Curriculum Context
-AP CS A Unit 1 introduces Java programming fundamentals, including:
+AP CS A Unit One introduces Java programming fundamentals, including:
 - **Variables and Data Types**: Declaring and using `int`, `double`, and `boolean` to represent academic data like scores and GPAs.
 - **Basic Operations**: Arithmetic operations (`+`, `-`, `*`, `/`, `%`) often require casting for mixed types (e.g., averaging `int` scores as a `double`).
 - **Input/Output**: Using `System.out.println` to display results, sometimes requiring casting for formatting.